By Frank Rotering | February 19, 2017

 This kind of medical incompetence is hard to imagine, but it is an accurate analogy for the IPCC’s climate strategy, which was once again on display in its recent report, Global Warming of 1.5°C. In the analogy’s terms, the IPCC is attempting to treat the global warming fever while ignoring the infection of unsafe GHG concentrations.
-This extraordinary blunder is far more significant than the reduction of the temperature threshold from 2°C to 1.5°C. I have previously addressed the organization’s errors, deceptions, and Newspeak-like terminology in the post series, IPCC Critique.
+This extraordinary blunder is far more significant than the reduction of the temperature threshold from 2°C to 1.5°C. In recent posts I have addressed the organization’s errors, deceptions, and Newspeak-like terminology.
 The recent report is a good opportunity to highlight the strategic lie that underpins the entire mess.

 A bit of history is required for context.
 The IPCC-led process to combat the GHG crisis was initially based on the avoidance of unsafe GHG concentrations (see Article 2 of the 1992 UNFCCC convention).
 This made sense because excess concentrations are the cause of global warming and the resultant climate change.
 It was therefore understood in the early 1990s that, although the Earth’s surface temperature must be carefully monitored in case cooling blankets are urgently required, the underlying problem must be treated by controlling the infection of GHG concentrations.

 In the years since then, however, this understanding has been mysteriously lost.
 The IPCC now focuses almost entirely on the rising global temperature caused by GHG emissions.
-It has therefore shifted its attention from the problem itself – the concentrations-based heat – to the problem’s marginal increments – the emissions-based warming.
+It has therefore shifted its attention from the problem itself, which is the concentrations-based warmth, to the problem’s marginal increments – the emissions-based warming.
 The role of this bizarre regression in the IPCC’s false strategy can be clarified with the graph below.